jmcameron/MeshStat/README.md

       to work out nicely.

     * Make sure to list at least one node in the [Nodes] section

+- You may also specify an alternate MeshStat config file on the command line.

 - Run the MeshStat executable!